isabella232/pmp-support-site/docs/developers/050_best_practices.md

 Publishers to the PMP are encouraged to follow best practices for how they structure and persist their content.

 If a publisher uses idiosyncratic fields, attributes, or profiles, the documents may be very useful to them, but will be less useful (or even discoverable) to consumers attempting to use content from across the PMP.
-Below are a set of documented Best Practices to encourage publishers to post content to PMP in standard, useful ways, consistent with the majority of the content shared on the PMP.
+Below are a set of documented best practices to encourage publishers to post content to the PMP in a standard, useful way that will be consistent with the majority of PMP published content.

 ## Standard Profiles

-The PMP is incredibly flexible, extensible, and forgiving.
-It allows a publisher to create their own content profiles and schemas, so that almost any kind of content document could be saved to the PMP.
-However, clients of the PMP will find it difficult to discover, display or otherwise use content which does not use or extend the basic content types.
+The PMP is flexible.
+It allows a publisher to create their own content profiles and schemas, so that almost any kind of content document could be published.
+However, clients of the PMP will find it difficult to discover, display or otherwise use content that does not use or extend the basic content types.

-Before creating a new Profile, examine [the existing ones](#profiles-and-schemas-hierarchy) in common use, and see if they could be used.
-If they cannot, see if one of them, such as the [Base Content Profile](https://api.pmp.io/profile/base), could be extended for your purposes.
+Before creating a new Profile, examine [the existing ones](#profiles-and-schemas-hierarchy) in common use, and see if they can be used.
+If not, refer to the [Base Content Profile](https://api.pmp.io/profile/base), and try to extend it for your use case.

 Using or extending a standard profile will also help with discoverability via search.
-When searching by document profile, the PMP returns not only docs for that exact profile, but also docs where the profile is extended from that profile.
+When searching by document profile, the PMP returns not only the documents for that exact profile, but also documents where the profile is extended from that profile.

 Use the media types for [images](#dictionary-image), [audio](#dictionary-audio) and [video](#dictionary-video).

-Use a [story document](#dictionary-story) to pull together multiple docs and as a default lead document type.
+Use a [story document](#dictionary-story) to pull together multiple documents and as a default lead document type.

 ## GUIDs

-The PMP API intentionally doesn't save documents without a pre-defined GUID.
-A publisher is responsible for generating a properly formatted GUID for a document before saving it to the PMP.
+The PMP API will not save a document without a pre-defined GUID (globally unique document identifier).
+Each publisher is responsible for generating a properly formatted GUID for a document before saving it to the PMP.

 For globally unique document identifiers PMP uses [UUID version 4 identifiers](http://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29) based on [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt), represented as 32 hexadecimal digits with optional dashes after the 8th, 12th, 16th, and 20th digits.